C21 Turns 50!

-On Friday, October 26, 2018, C21 is hosting a one-day symposium, Remembering the Center for 20th Century Studies.
-Current and former faculty, doctoral students, and directors will reflect upon and exemplify the Center’s intellectual history and legacy for humanities research today.
+On Friday, October 26, 2018, we hosted a special one-day symposium, Remembering the Center for 20th Century Studies.
+Current and former faculty, doctoral students, and Center directors joined us to reflect upon and exemplify the Center’s intellectual history and legacy for humanities research today.

-Speakers include Amelie Hastie (Amherst), Andreas Huyssen (Columbia), Tara McPherson (USC), Patricia Mellencamp (UWM), Gary Weissman (University of Cincinnati), and Kathleen Woodward (University of Washington).
+Speakers included Amelie Hastie (Amherst), Andreas Huyssen (Columbia), Tara McPherson (USC), Patricia Mellencamp (UWM), Gary Weissman (University of Cincinnati), and Kathleen Woodward (University of Washington).

 To support the next 50 years of innovative research, lectures, performances, and events, give to C21.
 Your tax-deductible gift will help us to increase the quality and amount of C21 programming, including support for new initiatives such as our Collaboratories program, and will enable us to support Fellows and graduate students in greater numbers.

 Help foster a more vibrant future for C21 and the humanities.
 Donate today.